 Early intervention may be important to ensure that children with Carpenter syndrome reach their potential.
 Special services that may be beneficial to affected children include special education, physical therapy, and/or other medical, social, or vocational services.

 Genetic counseling is recommended for affected individuals and their families.
 Diagnostic evaluations are also important for family members of individuals with the disorder to detect any symptoms and physical characteristics that may be associated with Carpenter syndrome.
-Other treatment for this disorder is symptomatic and supportive.
+Psychosocial support for the entire family is essential as well.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.